mtcapuano/amplitudes-and-correlators-2026.github.io/index.markdown

   <img src="https://mtcapuano.github.io/amplitudes-and-correlators-2026.github.io/assets/img/Cover_image.jpg" />
 </p>

-Amplitudes and Correlators is a postgraduate meeting funded by the graduate school of the South East Physics Network ([GRADnet](https://sepnet.ac.uk/sepnet-graduate-network/)). etc..
+CASE2026 is a postgraduate meeting funded by the graduate school of the South East Physics Network ([GRADnet](https://sepnet.ac.uk/sepnet-graduate-network/)). etc..

 ## Where and when